dfioravanti/phylogenetic-cnn/README.md

 ## Notebooks

-* PhyloConv1D: In this notebook we report code examples and explanations on how to use the new PhyloConv1D Keras layer.
+* [PhyloConv1D](notebooks/PhyloConv1D.ipynb): In this notebook we report code examples and explanations on how to use the new PhyloConv1D Keras layer.
 We use experimental data, as examples.

-* Embedding_ICDF: In this notebook we report results and plots of embeddings of Phylo-Convolutional Layers calculated on data of ICDf disease included in the IBD dataset, as reported in the paper.
+* [Embedding - ICDf data](notebooks/Embedding_ICDF.ipynb): In this notebook we report results and plots of embeddings of Phylo-Convolutional Layers calculated on data of ICDf disease included in the IBD dataset, as reported in the paper.

 ## Authors